igorkulman/coding-journal/content/post/2019-08-14-creating-context-menu-with-highlight/index.md

 ### 4. The result

-The context menu is now finished
+The context menu was now finished

 {{% post-image "Menu.png" "300px" %}}